These resources should be regarded as general advice. Please remember to check with academic regulations, department guidelines and your supervisor.

 The publisher’s webpage for the book contains a free downloadable set of activities (pdf), including tools to plan a work schedule for writing a paper (p.
 12) and inspiration regarding what parts of your paper you can start writing on the first day (p.
 4).

 AU Studypedia is a web resource that provides information and tools for writing academic papers.
-It is structured in lines/themes, and especially relevant for writing papers are the sections on academic papers and writing an academic paper.
+It is structured in lines/themes, and especially relevant for writing papers are the lines on standards for academic papers (only in Danish), writing an academic paper and sources in academic work.
+It is an English version of the Danish Studypedia and is aimed at international students studying in Denmark (originally in Arts, but students use the site across faculties and universities).

 The Danish Research Library Association's Forum for Library User Education, University of Southern Denmark, University of Copenhagen, Aarhus University & Roskilde University